e2b-dev/E2B/DEV.md

   - Using driver with multiple kernels
 - Cloud Hypervisor insted of FC - https://github.com/cloud-hypervisor/cloud-hypervisor
 - Add installation instructions for all tools used in the repo
+- API for creating snapshots
+- eBPF
+- using devbookd locally for development of agent without remote

 ## CLI
 - fix error whe disconnecting from `connect`